 The CDA portion of the CMS is responsible for compiling the information created in the CMA and conveying or presenting it to the website.
 Think of the CDA as “the muscle” in the partnership — it does the heavy lifting for the CMS.

-WordPress is the most popular Content Management System currently on the market, commanding approximately 58 percent of the world-wide CMS market share.
+WordPress is the most popular Content Management System currently on the market, commanding nearly 30 percent of the world-wide CMS market share, which represents a whopping 32 percent of the internet.
 Initially, WordPress was designed to support blogs only.
 However, because of its ease of use and wide adoption, over time WordPress has grown to facilitate much more.

 WordPress is software that allows all user levels to build simple or sophisticated websites, blogs and more.
 It’s easily learned and used by DIY non-technical folks and developers alike.
 If you’re just starting out and building your first website, WordPress is a good choice.

 WordPress is an equally a good platform for developers because the functions are clear, the coding style is extremely transparent and the documentation is unparalleled.
 It’s made up of several common programming languages:

 WordPress also offers free access to their Codex.
 The WordPress Codex is an online manual, offering extensive, developer-related articles, tutorials and documentation of WordPress functions.
 Because WordPress is built and maintained by volunteers, the Codex is a living, breathing repository that continues to evolve and improve through ongoing contributions by the WordPress community.
 From installation to optimization and customization, and for beginners all the way through WordPress experts, Codex covers it all.